Group Testing: An Information Theory Perspective: Belief propagation

 While exactly computing the probability $\PP(u_i \mid \vc{y})$ appearing in \eqref{eq:map} is also difficult, we can approximately compute it using loopy belief propagation.
 To understand this, we set up a bipartite graph with $n$ nodes on one side corresponding to items, and $T$ nodes on the other side corresponding to tests.
 Each test node is connected to all of the nodes corresponding to items included in the test.
 See Figure \ref{fig:bp_graph} for a simple example.

 Assuming that $k$ out of $n$ items are defective, a natural prior is given by

 and for analytical tractability, an independent prior $\PP(\vc{u}) = \prod_{i=1}^n \PP(u_i)$ is adopted.
 Even for a combinatorial prior where $\K$ is uniform over $\binom{n}{k}$ possible defective sets, \eqref{eq:lambdadef} yields a good approximation for large $k$ due to concentration of measure.
-In either case, as described, this method requires at least approximate knowledge of $k$.
+In either case, this method (as described here) requires at least approximate knowledge of $k$.

 In accordance with general-purpose techniques for loopy belief propagation (e.g., see \cite[Ch.~26]{mackay}), messages are iteratively passed from items to tests and tests to items.
 Letting $\mathcal{N}(i)$ and $\mathcal{N}(t)$ denote the neighbours of an item node and test node respectively, the item-to-test and test-to-item message are given as follows \cite{sejdinovic-johnson}: